-Here’s the whole, long tale as much as has been recorded through time.
-From ancient uses to modern pharmaceutical extracts, this is the journey of “medical cannabis.”
+Here’s the whole tale, as much as has been recorded through time.
+From ancient uses to modern pharmaceutical extracts, this is the history of medical cannabis.

-When did humanity begin using cannabis as medicine?
+When in history did humanity begin using cannabis for medical reasons?
 That’s tricky to pinpoint for a variety of reasons.

 One of those reasons has to do with the “medical” designation.
 Medical cannabis isn’t really a thing; it’s a legal argument used to circumvent the ridiculous bans imposed by prohibition.
 In ancient and prehistoric times, when people consumed plants, they didn’t see a plant as a “medical” anything.
 A single plant could serve as food, cordage, fabric, shelter, and, of course, medicine.